 There’s also another odd thing you should keep in mind about extenders: Most of them use virtual MAC addresses for connected clients.

-I’ve personally run into this problem with most of the extenders I’ve used, including those from major networking vendors (Netgear, TP-Link, Linksys, and so on).
-In most cases, it’s unlikely you can change that.
+I’ve personally run into this annoying problem with most extenders I’ve used, including those from major networking vendors (Netgear, TP-Link, Linksys, and so on).
+The best way to deal with this is not to use an extender.

 If you can install network cables, access points (APs) are a much better alternative to extenders.
 (Note: Some extenders can work as access points and vice versa.)